Italy SIM card for tourists: Prices, where to buy, and alternatives

 Best prepaid SIM cards in Italy

 Heads up, though — the companies we’re covering here only list their prices in euros (the currency that Italy uses).
-In cases where we couldn’t get an exact USD figure, we’ve included a close approximation.
+In cases where we couldn’t get an exact US$ figure, we’ve included a close approximation, based on the prices and currency conversations of early March, 2026.
+Prices are listed in greater detail later in this article.

 TIM

 Telecom Italia Mobile (TIM) is a solid choice, provides pretty consistent coverage across the peninsula, and includes 5G plans.
 Their basic tourist SIM gets you 200 GB of data, a phone number with unlimited calls in Italy, and 100 international minutes.
-That’s all for less than USD 20.
-For less than USD 10 extra, you can add another 100 GB to your plan.
+You can pay extra to add another 100 GB to your plan, though that’s totally optional.
+Just remember that the SIM card itself — the physical item — costs extra, pushing the overall price up.

 Iliad

 Iliad is another major Italian mobile provider, and you’ll find its pop-up stands in international airports as well as in busier cities and towns.
-The company offers some really good prices, though users have raised a few complaints that we should address.
+The company offers some really good prices, and is a very strong choice for travelers, especially those visiting Italy for several weeks or more.
+The best Iliad SIM for tourists is probably the GIGA 150 Plan, with which you get 150 GB and unlimited calls and SMS.

 Vodafone